The Best Rosé Wine, How to Find it?

 What is Rosé?

 Dry rosé has a thirst-quenching flavor profile, and sweet styles are equally refreshing but sugary.
-Then you have rosé Champagne and other sparkling rosés — these are in their category.
-Brut rosé is one of the most elegant (and expensive) sparkling wines worldwide.

-The Best Rosé.
-Where Does it Come From?
+The Best Rosé: Where Does it Come From?

 The most famous pink wine is French.
 Interestingly, in France, rosé is also known as vin gris.
-Provence rosé is regarded as one of the most popular in the category, with producers as famous as Château d’Esclans and its Whispering Angel Rosé, Domaine Miraval, and Château Minuty.
+Provence rosé is one of the most popular in the category, with producers as famous as Château d’Esclans and its Whispering Angel Rosé, Domaine Miraval, and Château Minuty.
 The pink wines labeled as Côtes de Provence and those made in every other Maison in the French Rhône Valley are fantastic, but they’re not necessarily the best.

 South of France shares similarities with other wine regions worldwide.
 California produces spectacular rosé in Napa and Sonoma, and California rosé is good.
 Then you have the Willamette Valley in Oregon and even a few cellars in New York (like Wolffer Estate) specializing in the wine style.